mattdesl/gsx-pdf-optimize/README.md

 ## Raw Command

-Below is the raw command if you'd like to optimize it further yourself:
+Below is the raw command if you'd like to optimize it further yourself.
+Credit goes to @lkraider and [this gist](https://gist.github.com/lkraider/f0888da30bc352f9d167dfa4f4fc8213).

 ```sh
 gsx -sDEVICE=pdfwrite \